micartey/jation/README.md

 ## 📚 Introduction

-jation is a java reflection based event manager which uses the build in java reflection api to automatically invoke methods with parameters and eases the work of a developer by reducing the amount of possible mistakes or missing method invocations.
+jation is a java event system which uses the build in java reflection api to automatically invoke methods with parameters.
-Furthermore, this event system also provides you with the possibility to execute events on different JVMs in the same network.
+The most interesting feature however, is the addition of network adapters which provide the possibility to distribute events between JVMs and machines.

 ### 🎈 Getting Started